Royal Military Academy (Belgium)

-The Royal Higher Institute for Defence, the highest military academic institute in Belgium is also located at the RMA campus (cf. Defence College, previously War College).
+The Royal Higher Institute for Defence], the highest military academic institute in Belgium is also located at the RMA campus (cf. Defence College, previously War College).

 Admission

 Admission to the university is only possible through public exams.

-First, candidates have to pass military test common to all Belgian military categories (Medical, Endurance and physical tests, and a psychologic evaluation).
+First, candidates must pass a military test common to all Belgian military categories (Medical, Endurance and physical tests, and a psychologic evaluation).
 After passing these, applying students have to compete with each other in public exams.
 These consist of mathematics and French & Dutch written language tests.
 The university can only accommodate a certain number of students each year (rough estimate: 150/year) (strongly influenced by the need for officers of the Belgian military).
-Applying students have to compete with each other for these limited places.
+Applicants compete with each other for these limited places.

 Bologna

 Since 2003, the academy made some changes to its faculties to conform with the Bologna Process.

-Both degrees are now taught within a 5-year span.
-After the first three years, students receive a Bachelor Degree.
-The Master's degree can be attained in succeeding the following 2 years.
+Both degrees are now taught within a five-year span.
+After the first three years, students receive a bachelor degree.
+The master's degree can be attained in succeeding the following two years.

-But in contrast to the common Bologna implementation, flexibility in attaining the degrees isn't greatly augmented.
+In contrast to the common Bologna implementation, flexibility in attaining the degrees is not greatly augmented.
 Student can only fail for one year within all five.
-Re-exams are however possible.
+Re-exams are, however, possible.